PratyushGupta0/PCLub_CP_task/Problem_statement.md

    neighbours , it must be higher than both of them, and if it has just a single neighbour(the mountain is at the ends of the mountain range) , it must be higher than its neighbour.

-2) The troops of type Y are block a weak point.A weak point is defined as a mountain which is lower than whatever neighbours it has.
+2) The troops of type Y are blocking a weak point.A weak point is defined as a mountain which is lower than whatever neighbours it has.
 If it has two neighbours , it must be lower than both of them, and if it has just a single neighbour(the mountain is at the ends of the mountain range) , it must be lower than its neighbour.
  It is possible that both the X and Y troops are sent to the same position.